Enjoying the Outdoors: Bike Riding with Your Dog

 Start with short rides to build up your dog's endurance gradually.
 Just like humans, dogs also need time to adapt to the physical demands of biking.
 Begin with shorter distances and slowly increase the length of your rides as your dog becomes more comfortable.

 Maintain a comfortable and consistent pace throughout the ride.
-Sudden changes in speed or erratic movements can startle your dog and lead to accidents.
+Sudden changes in or erratic movements can startle your dog and lead to accidents.
 Find a pace that both you and your dog are comfortable with and stick to it.

 Use hand signals to communicate turns or any necessary actions.
 Dogs can't understand verbal cues while biking, so using hand signals will help them understand your intentions.
 Teach your dog to recognize and respond to these signals during your training sessions.